Nintendo Adventure Books Key

 - Description: Summary of the page's events.

-- Rewards: If the chapter grants the reader an item or points.
+- Rewards: If the chapter gives the reader an item or points.

-- Splits: Page(s) the chapter branches off to.
+- Splits: Pages the chapter branches OFF to.
+Might be tied to a puzzle outcome.

-- Puzzle solution: The solution to a puzzle if present and/or general tips on
+- Puzzle solution: The solution to a puzzle if present but also general tips on

 how the reader should proceed and what to be aware of.
 This may